 Airports will face a variety of challenges on the journey back to normal.
 That’s why it pays to start preparing now for the hustle and bustle, ensuring that both front and back office processes remain consistent.
 That’s why we’re excited to announce a new webinar discussing the challenges and opportunities faced on this journey back to reality.

-Scheduled for May 19, 2021, Cleared for Takeoff: Challenges and Opportunities for Terminal Management in the New Normalwill explore the pre-pandemic pains you may have forgotten about and discuss how the right technology can help your people work more effectively.
+Cleared for Takeoff: Challenges and Opportunities for Terminal Management in the New Normal explores the pre-pandemic pains you may have forgotten about and discuss how the right technology can help your people work more effectively.

 In this, MIBAR’s Jory Weissman will highlight the story of Terminal One Group, the team in charge of operations at Terminal One at New York’s JFK Airport.
 One of the busiest international terminals in the US, Terminal One faced a variety of challenges in their back office that left them struggling to keep up with invoicing, reporting, tenant management, and more.
 That was, until they found MIBAR.

 Now, thanks to the help of the MIBAR Terminal Management Solution, Terminal One’s back-office runs just as efficiently as its gates.
 Ready to learn more?
-Click here to register.
+Click here to watch now.